CodisRedding/atom-sfdc-utils/README.md

 ![ctrl-alt-f](https://dl.dropboxusercontent.com/u/89363347/relationships.gif)

 #ctrl-alt-s
-Run your SOQL from the editor
+Run your SOQL from the editor.
+If the Id field is included in your SOQL than each result record will be a link to the record in Salesforce
 ![ctrl-alt-f](https://dl.dropboxusercontent.com/u/89363347/soql.gif)

 #ctrl-alt-k